Wealth of Experience

 A. Randol Benedict, "Randie", Director of Enrollment Management,

 M.Ed.
 Educational Administration with a certificate in Independent School Leadership, Johns Hopkins University

 Over the past 30 years, Randie has worked in admission and financial aid at several independent schools as well as serving on the undergraduate admissions team at Georgetown University for eight years.
 During her career, she has also been an student advisor, a dorm team leader, a coach, a team teacher and a mentor to new admission officers and those considering leadership in independent schools.
 She and her husband are the proud parents of two young adults who both graduated from single-gender independent schools.
 She, her mother, grandmother and daughter are all graduates of girls' schools.
 Her career includes various leadership roles, including chairing the SSATB Board, being Head of School at The Ellis School, and serving on several boards, including currently as the secretary of the board for the Pennsylvania Association of Independent Schools(PAIS).
 She is the recipient of the Brentall Award given annually by SSATB to one admission officer in recognition of exemplary contributions in the field of independent school admission.

 Why Agnes Irwin?

 "I believe that Agnes Irwin is a community, not just a school.
 Our girls are engaged, curious, caring individuals who are deeply connected to each other and the outstanding faculty and staff at our school.
 For almost 150 years, we have graduated bright young women who are equipped to lead and to make the most of the world around them.
 A community like this is vibrant for all who join together each day in support of our students.
 Come see for yourself!"

-Tiffany Williamson Kelly, Associate Director of Admission and Tuition Assistance, Grades 5-12
+Tiffany Williamson Kelly, Director of Tuition Assistance and Special Projects

 B.A.
 English, Wesleyan University